gnolang/gno/docs/concepts/namespaces.md

 - `gno.land/p/demo/avl`: This signifies a package named `avl` within the `demo` namespace.
 - `gno.land/r/gnoland/home`: This signifies a realm named `home` within the `gnoland` namespace.

+## Registration Process

+The registration process is contract-based.
+The `AddPkg` command references `sys/users` for filtering, which in turn is based on `r/demo/users`.

+When `sys/users` is enabled, you need to register a name using `r/demo/users`.
+This process requires an `Invite`, after which you can call the `r/demo/users.Register` function to register the name for the caller's address.

+After successful registration, you can add a package under the registered namespace.

+## Anonymous Namespace

+Gno.land offers the ability to add a package without having a registered namespace.
+You can do this by using the user's own address as a namespace.
+This is formatted as `{p,r}/{std.Address}/**`.